Dmonster-ok/Btech_CSE/README.md

 # Btech_CSE
-##All the academic work from my btech
+- All the academic work from my btech
-##change branches to browse semesters
+- Change branches to browse semesters